kevaundray/plookup/readme.md

 - The Quotient polynomial is not split into degree-n polynomials, so the SRS is not linear in the number of reads.
 This can be fixed quite easily in the POC, by doing the same technique that PLONK did.

-- In the protocol, we use a random challenge `alpha` to _fold_ the lookup table into a vector.
+- In the protocol, we use a random challenge `alpha` to _fold_ the lookup table into a multiset.
 In an interactive setting, this is fine as `alpha` is random.
 In a Non-interative setting, this becomes a problem, as the transcript is empty, prior to generating `alpha`.
 The consequence of this is that one will need to embed this protocol in another protocol, so that you have sufficient entropy to generate alpha.

 - This POC does not aggregate the witness.
 We will therefore have a witness per commitment, in reality, we will have one witness for all polynomials, since they are all evaluated at the same point.
 This was done for easier debugging.